Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ## Which thing is the most important to consider when I design/develop Interface?

-- Mobile first: According to the statistic , more and more people access the internet only from their smartphone in six years!
-Thus, small-screen friendly make digital product more readable on small screen and more helpful for people who is hard of seeing.
+- Mobile first and friendly: According to the statistic , more and more people access the internet only from their smartphone in six years!
+Also, small-screen friendly make digital product more readable on small screen and more helpful for people who is hard of seeing.
 For example, when I was interned at Creatop, I collaberated with an UI designer to re-designed and re-developed a webpage for furniture company.
-Since origin one is hard to read on small screen, we decided to make it more responsive and simple.
+Since original one is hard to read on small screen, we decided to make it more responsive and simple.
 After implementing mobile-first design, we successfully received positive feedback from customers and furniture company!
   **[⬆ Back to Top](#question)**

 ### Tell me about your strength and weakness and why?